-2.2 Principles of PMR Scheme
+2.2 Principles and Scope

-An integral tool in evaluating the performance of the service provider is the identification, determination and monitoring of performance indicators.
-Performance indicators that the various stakeholders are interested in can be very diverse.
+The identification, determination and monitoring of performance indicators is an integral tool in the evaluation of the performance of utilities.
+The performance indicators that a given stakeholder may be interested in can be very diverse.
 For instance, customers want to be assured that certain benchmarks are being met and there is a continuing quality improvement in the services provided by the utilities.
 Whereas shareholders, board and executive management usually show interest in the indicators that affect the bottom line of the organization.
-This interest is prompted by their concern to ensure improvements that lead to enhanced cost effectiveness.
-Consequently, the following principles were considered in the design of the PMR scheme:
+That interest is prompted by their concern to ensure improvements that lead to enhanced cost effectiveness.
+Consequently, the scope and set of performance indicators for the design of a PMR Framework can vary significantly.